Joe T. Cawthorn

 Joe T. Cawthorn (October 1, 1911 – November 11, 1967) was an American politician.
 He served as a Democratic member of the Louisiana State Senate.

 Cawthorn was born in Selma, Grant Parish, Louisiana.
 He graduated from Oak Grove High School, and attended Louisiana State University, where he earned a law degree in 1932.
 After earning his law degree, Cawthorn became active in Louisiana politics, and was a friend of Huey Long and his son, Russell.

 In 1940 Cawthorn was elected to the Louisiana State Senate, serving until 1944.
-Cawthorn practised as an attorney in Mansfield, Louisiana, but was disbarred in 1953 as a result of a 1948 conviction for jury tampering.
+Cawthorn practised as an attorney in Mansfield, Louisiana, but was disbarred in 1953 as a result of a 1948 conviction for jury tampering, for which he received a 2-year sentence.
 In the 1960s, Cawthorn represented rodeo performer Jack Favor when he was falsely accused of murder.

 Cawthorn died in November 1967 at a hospital in Lake Charles, Louisiana.
 He was pronounced dead at 5:32pm.